-- Arranged Marriage: Had one in the past to Henry's mother.
+- Arranged Marriage: He had one in the past to Henry's mother.
 He secretly conducted an affair with Suzette, the girl he actually loved.

 - The Blacksmith: His occupation.

-- Let's Split Up, Gang: Foolishly agrees to go along with this whilst the villagers are hunting for the Wolf in the caves.
+- Let's Split Up, Gang: He foolishly agrees to go along with this whilst the villagers are hunting for the Wolf in the caves.
 It gets him killed.